wtraylor/modular_megafauna_model/docs/model.md

 When defining the fractional body fat parameter for an herbivore, you should not rely on measurements of weight loss of starving or fattening animals.
-In such data it is difficult to disentangle the contributions of changing fat mass, gut contents, water content, and fat-free mass.
+In such data it is difficult to disentangle the contributions of changing fat mass, gut contents, water content, and fat-free mass (e.g. Reimers et al., 1982
+\cite reimers1982body).

 ### Life History {#sec_life_history}